mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 - Fixed-point errors higher; required careful tuning.

 **Challenges:**
-- Precision management (fixed-point widths).
-- Slow simulation for large batches.
-- Debug instrumentation for integrated pipeline.
+We encountered several challenges during development, including the need for careful precision management when working with fixed-point widths to prevent overflow and maintain accuracy.
+Simulating large batches proved to be slow and resource-intensive, which limited our ability to test full-length audio inputs efficiently.
+To address these issues, we implemented additional debug instrumentation within the integrated pipeline to better trace errors and monitor intermediate values across stages.

 **Lessons Learned:**
-- Modular kernels for development; integrated kernels for final validation.
-- Future designs should balance modularity and integration.
+We adopted a strategy of using modular kernels during development to facilitate isolated testing and rapid iteration, while reserving integrated kernels for final validation of the full pipeline.
+This approach allowed us to debug individual components efficiently without the complexity of cross-stage interactions.
+Looking ahead, future designs should aim to balance this modularity with deeper integration to optimize for deployment performance without sacrificing maintainability.
 ---

 #### Potential for Optimization and Parallelization